SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 2016-06-01T09:14:21.04-0600 [APP/0]      OUT Now listening on: http://*:8080
 2016-06-01T09:14:21.04-0600 [APP/0]      OUT Application started.
 Press Ctrl+C to shut down.
 2016-06-01T09:14:21.41-0600 [CELL/0]     OUT Container became healthy
 ```

 ### 4.1.6 What to expect

 At this point the app is up and running.

-To send a message click "Send" and send a message over RabbitMQ.
+To send a message click "Send" and use the form to send a message over RabbitMQ.

-Having sent a message, click "Receive" and you will start seeing those messages.
+Having sent a message, click "Receive" to see those messages.

 ### 4.1.7 Understand Sample